Elizabeth Morrissy Honors Program

 - Financial support for two-week study tours abroad.

-- Director’s Night Out: dinner and activity with the director of the Honors Program for incoming students.
+- Director’s Night Out: dinner and activity for incoming students with the Honors Program director.

 - Participation in national, regional and Maryland honors conferences.
-The Elizabeth Morrissy Honors Program has hosted the Maryland Collegiate Honors Conference, and Morrissy Scholars have participated in national, regional, and state honors conferences in such places as New Orleans; Chicago; Philadelphia; Pittsburgh; St. Louis; Washington, D.C.; Providence, Rhode Island; and Portland, Maine.
+The Elizabeth Morrissy Honors Program has hosted the Maryland Collegiate Honors Conference, and Morrissy Scholars have participated in honors

 - Cultural outings in Baltimore: Center Stage, Baltimore Symphony, Baltimore Opera, Walters Art Gallery, among others.